lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Modal/README.md

 ## Opening the Modal

-Use our JavaScript plugin to open your Modal, e.g.:
+Use our JavaScript plugin to open your Modal, for example:

 ```twig
 <Button